rahul1947/SP09-Divide-and-Conquer/README.md

 NOTE:
 - OME: Out of Memory Error
-- For insertionSort(), with n = 1 Million, we got Time = 349689, which is far more than 2 minutes limit.
+- For insertionSort(), with n = 1 Million, we got Time = 349689 msec, which is far more than 2 minutes as time limit.
 So, it is considered to be Infinite.
-And for rest of the input values, it is even more than the above value, hence considered Infinite as well.
+And for rest of the input values, it is even more than the limit, hence they were considered Infinite as well.
-- Due to longer execution time for insertionSort(), *numTrials = 5* was set.
+- Due to longer execution time for insertionSort(), *numTrials = 5* was set for it.
 And for rest of the mergeSort() versions we had *numTrials = 100*.
+- Existing Processor: **Intel® Core™ i5-8250U CPU @ 1.60GHz × 8**.
+  Memory: **7.5 GiB**
-- The threshold values were T2 = 99, T3 = 99 as we computed above results.
-Later on, we found the optimal value for both the threshold values, which can be seen in the [report](https://github.com/rahul1947/SP09-Divide-and-Conquer/blob/master/sp9.pdf).
+- The threshold values were T2 = 99 and T3 = 99, as we computed above results.
+Later on, we found the optimal threshold values, which can be seen in the [report](https://github.com/rahul1947/SP09-Divide-and-Conquer/blob/master/sp9.pdf).

 #### Optional Task (individual):